redux-saga/saga-query/README.md

 - A DSL wrapped around data fetching and caching logic
 - A one-line solution to fetch and cache server data automatically
-- Going to accommodate all use-cases
-- Going to eradicate all boilerplate

 ### Examples